The Memory Police by Yoko Ogawa

 Shinoy’s Take:

-”Inside you there are two wolves”
+Inside you there are two wolves”

-But the real me would say,
+But this is what the real me would say about the book,

-Trying too hard to be an epic dystopian novel but with Alzheimer’s and how to cope with it, sprinkled in with a pointless side story of typewriter romance with a hint of Stockholm syndrome.
+It is trying too hard to be an epic dystopian novel but with Alzheimer’s and how to cope with it, sprinkled in with a pointless side story of typewriter romance with a hint of Stockholm syndrome.
 Quite boring.
 The writing does not engage the readers at all, does not invoke any feeling towards the protagonist or frankly anyone in the story.
 The author tries to create a mysterious and dystopian Japanese island, but it just does not stick.
 The ending which culminated in some foot fetish and outright necrophilia did not help.
 It’s poetic, really—reading a book about disappearing things and wishing this was one of them.

 Sri’s Take:

-”1984 from Temu?
+1984 from Temu?
 If only!”

 Throughout the whole length of the book, I was trying to give it a fair shot.
 I did not understand why it was so boring until I realized that the story was told from the perspective of a side character who is nothing more than a pushover.
 I have never seen such calm from a person literally losing their ability to function.
 It would have been nice if the author spent a little time researching or even thinking about this.